intersystems-community/vscode-objectscript/docs/ExtensionUI.md

 ![Server tree view.](../assets/images/server-tree-view.png "server tree view")

 As you can see, the view groups servers into a variety of folders, such as currently in use, favorites, and recently used.
 Within the view, you can perform operations on the servers.
-When you move the cursor over a server listing, you see controls to mark the server as a favorite, and open the management portal for the server in either the simple browser in a VS Code tab, or an external browser:
+When you move the cursor over a server listing, command buttons appear which let you mark the server as a favorite, or open the Management Portal for the server in either the simple browser in a VS Code tab or in an external browser:

 - ![Add to starred.](../assets/images/add-to-starred.png "add to starred")
 - ![Open management portal in tab.](../assets/images/management-portal-tab.png "open management portal the simple browser in VS Code")